maria-korosteleva/GarmentCode/docs/Running_data_generation.md

 # GarmentCodeData: Running data generation and simulation

-GarmentCode now supports a synthetic data generation pipeline of [GarmentCodeData](https://igl.ethz.ch/projects/GarmentCodeData/) using [our fork of NVIDIA Warp simulator]().
-For the technical details of the generation process, please, check the paper. # TODO link
+GarmentCode now supports a synthetic data generation pipeline of [GarmentCodeData](https://igl.ethz.ch/projects/GarmentCodeData/) using [our fork of NVIDIA Warp simulator](https://github.com/maria-korosteleva/NvidiaWarp-GarmentCode).
+For the technical details of the generation process, please, check the paper.

 The default setup creates sewing pattern samples based on the [garment programs](../assets/garment_programs/) provided in this repo with sampling probabilities specified in [assets/design_params/default.yaml](../assets/design_params/default.yaml).